-Bret grew up in Hamilton and lives there still with his wife, Krista, and their children, Paige and Andrew.
+Bret grew up in Hamilton and now lives in Liberty Township with his wife, Krista, and their children, Paige and Andrew.
 Paige runs track and swims competitively.
-Andrew loves to sing and is a member of the Cincinnati Boy Choir.
+Andrew loves to sing and participates in musical theater at CHCA.

 “After the wedding, I called to ask her out the next Friday.
 She said she was busy.
 So I asked, how about Saturday?
 Again, she was busy.
 So I said, ‘Let’s not procrastinate.
 What’s a good day for you?’
 She was so taken aback that she agreed to a date, and we were engaged a year later.
 Today, Krista leads a women’s Bible study that’s grown to 50 people.
 She’s a really positive person, someone you want on your team.”

 Bret has little patience for excuses, for people who talk but don’t do, those who shift the line of right versus wrong depending on circumstances and people who can’t make a decision.
 On the other hand, he has empathy for people struggling in situations beyond their control.
 But for those who choose to do nothing or take the easy way, he has zero empathy.

 “I’m drawn to people who are leaders in a way that lets them build up others and who aren’t threatened by others with different skill sets.”